 Technological research and an increasing master in the processing of materials led to ever more refined solutions, always closer to the real needs of users.
 To the point of being able to differentiate the offering to meet every type of requirement.

-Certifications awarded by external bodies have always been one of the pillars upon which Dainese establishes its way of working and developing products.
+Certifications awarded by an external bodies have always been one of the pillars upon which Dainese establishes its way of working and developing products.
 All back protectors listed here are part of the EN1621.2 Level 2 law, the highest one– in EN1621.2, the second 2 does not refer to the level, yet to the fact that it is a protector for the back; different numbers refer to other parts of the body.

 To get the Level 2 certification, a protector should pass strict impact tests.
 The force applied to the back protector on different points of the surface is of 50 Kn.
 The average result of the force transmitted to the body should not exceed 9 Kn.